vincentl/chiral-aperiodic-tile/Readme.md

 # Sample Tiles

 The `examples` directory contains sample tiles.
-The colors are used to group paths based on which generation produced the path - 0 is read, 1 is cyan, etc. The four red nodes are the anchor nodes used in Algorithm A to orient the current generation supertile in producing the next generation supertile.
+The colors are used to group paths based on which generation produced the path - 0 is red, 1 is cyan, etc. The four red nodes are the anchor nodes used in Algorithm A to orient the current generation supertile in producing the next generation supertile.